- Places to Explore

 Basilica of the Annunciation Review

-The artwork of the site, donated by Catholic communities around the world, is eclectic in the extreme but the more interesting for it.
-The portico around the courtyard just inside the main gate is decorated with striking contemporary mosaics, many depicting the Madonna and Child in styles and with facial features reflecting the donor nation.
-The massive main doors leading to the lower church relate, in bronze relief, the central events of Jesus' life; abstract stained-glass windows brilliantly counterpoint the dim lighting here.
-The large panels on the walls of the upper church, again on the theme of mother and child, include a vivid offering from the United States, a fine Canadian terra-cotta, and mosaics from England and Australia.
+The large panels on the walls of the upper church, touching on the theme of mother and child, include a vivid offering from the United States, a fine Canadian terra-cotta, and mosaics from England and Australia.
 Particularly interesting are the gifts from Japan (with gold leaf and pearls), Venezuela (a carved-wood statue), and Cameroon (a stylized painting in black, white, and red).

 In the exit courtyard, a glass-enclosed baptistery is built over what is thought to have been an ancient mikvah, a Jewish ritual bath.
 The adjacent small Church of St. Joseph, just past Terra Sancta College, is built over a complex of rock-hewn chambers traditionally identified as the workshop of Joseph the Carpenter.
 Note that parking is hard to find; try Paulus VI Street or the side streets below it.